 Tabled in Parliament Date:

+This inquiry is about adoption law reform.
 Although adoption rates in Victoria are low compared to former times, adoption law profoundly affects each person it touches.
 For an adopted child, the birth mother and the adopting parents the law can have lifelong consequences.

 - Eligibility to adopt and the application process